ICTU/Kwaliteitsaanpak/README.md

 ICTU's Kwaliteitsaanpak is a set of guidelines used at [ICTU](https://www.ictu.nl/) for software development projects.

 This repository contains the source information and automation scripts for generating ICTU's Kwaliteitsaanpak documentation.
 The latest release of the Kwaliteitsaanpak is available from the ICTU website: [https://www.ictu.nl/kwaliteitsaanpak](https://www.ictu.nl/kwaliteitsaanpak).
+The latest unreleased version is available via [https://ictu.github.io/Kwaliteitsaanpak](https://ictu.github.io/Kwaliteitsaanpak).

 ## Documents